OmkarPathak/ResumeParser/README.md

 usage: cli.py [-h] [-f FILE] [-d DIRECTORY]

 optional arguments:
-  -h, --help                            show this help message and exit -f FILE, --file FILE                  resume file to be extracted -d DIRECTORY, --directory DIRECTORY   directory containing all the resumes to be extracted
+  -h, --help                              show this help message and exit -f FILE, --file FILE                    resume file to be extracted -d DIRECTORY, --directory DIRECTORY     directory containing all the resumes to be extracted -r REMOTEFILE, --remotefile REMOTEFILE  remote path for resume file to be extracted
 ```

 For extracting data from a single resume file, use